williamsni14463/MMBC-Actuator-PLC/experiments/sensor_thermal_response_test.md

 ## 1. What This Is Measuring

-This is pure sensor lag — **no OpenPLC, no PLC of any kind, no Modbus.** The runtime doesn't need to be running for this test at all.
-This script talks to the MAX31865 directly over SPI.
+This measures the MAX31865 sensor lag, this script talks to the MAX31865 directly over SPI without the use of OpenPLC

 ```
 real temp changes → sensor reports it
-      [THIS TEST — the whole thing]

 ```

-This is a deliberately different question from the PLC latency experiment (`RND_pt100_openplc_progress_log.md`), which measured how fast OpenPLC reacts to a value that's already sitting in a register.
-There's no PLC in this test, so there's nothing to count cycles of — earlier drafts of this doc and script mentioned "PLC cycles" here, which was wrong and has been removed.
-If you want the PLC side of the chain, that's the other experiment.
+This is a deliberately different question from the PLC latency experiment (`pt100_openplc_progress_log.md`), which measured how fast OpenPLC reacts to a value that's already sitting in a register.
+There's no PLC in this test, so there's nothing to count cycles of.

 What's actually being measured is the combined latency of:
 1. The PT100 wire physically heating or cooling (thermal mass)